safe-global/safe-docs/pages/advanced/smart-account-bug-bounty.md

 Generally, bugs and issues regarding Safe{Wallet} frontend or backend are _out of scope_.
 This refers to the [web app](https://app.safe.global), mobile apps, as well as the wallet backend services.
 For general bug reports, please consider submitting an issue on the respective repository such as [safe-wallet-web](https://github.com/safe-global/safe-wallet-web/issues).

-Please only use [bounty@safe.global](mailto:bounty@safe.global) for severe security-related issues.
+Please send _severe security-related_ issues concerning Safe{Wallet} to [wallet-reports@safe.global](mailto:wallet-reports@safe.global).
 We will carefully check all submissions; however, rewards remain voluntarily at our sole discretion.